bigzooooz/KeyHunter/README.md

 - **Exclusion List**: Allows exclusion of specific file extensions to focus on relevant URLs.
 - **Focused Reporting**: Saves results in a structured JSON format, focusing on the domain and detected API keys.
 - **Multiple Domain Support**: Accepts a list of domains from an external file for batch scanning.
+- **X-Request-For Header**: Supports custom headers for Bug Bounty programs that require a specific header.
+- **Cookie Authentication**: Allows authenticated requests by providing a cookie for the target domain.
+- **Random User-Agent**: Uses a random User-Agent for each request to avoid detection and blocking.

 ---